-A portfolio manager's management of "other accounts" may give rise to potential conflicts of interest in connection with their management of the Fund's investments, on the one hand, and the investments of the other accounts, on the other.
-The other accounts may have the same investment objective as the Fund.
+A portfolio manager's management of "other accounts" may give rise to potential conflicts of interest in connection with their management of each Funds' investments, on the one hand, and the investments of the other accounts, on the other.
+The other accounts may have the same investment objective as the Funds.
 Therefore, a potential conflict of interest may arise as a result of the identical investment objectives, whereby a portfolio manager could favor one account over another.
-Another potential conflict could include a portfolio manager's knowledge about the size, timing and possible market impact of Fund trades, whereby the portfolio manager could use this information to the advantage of other accounts and to the disadvantage of the Fund.
-In addition, a portfolio manager may have an incentive to favor performance-based fee clients over other client portfolios, when applicable.
+Another potential conflict could include a portfolio manager's knowledge about the size, timing and possible market impact of Fund trades, whereby the portfolio manager could use this information to the advantage of other accounts and to the disadvantage of a Fund.

-Sub-Adviser - Portfolio Managers
+Sub-Adviser - Portfolio Manager